Tinkerforge/doc/en/source/Hardware/Bricklets/Tilt.rst

 -----------

 The Tilt Bricklet is equipped with a tilt switch.
-It can detect if the Bricklet is tilted and if the Bricklet is vibrating.
+It can detect if the Bricklet is tilted or if the Bricklet is vibrating.

 It is possible to configure events that are triggered if the state of the Tilt Bricklet changes.